dmbarbour/wikilon/docs/AwelonLang.md

 This algorithm is adapted from the optimization using free variables.
 The main difference is that we know our variables are named values and we need special handling for conditional behaviors.

 Conditional behavior is specialized because we do not want to copy data into each branch before selecting one.
 Doing so would be inefficient and a potential violation of substructural properties.
 Instead, we leave our value on the stack then rewrite each branch to access or drop that variable.
 The editable view must specialize for conditional expressions.
 Fortunately, the simple rule for `if` above would also work for sums, optional values, lists, etc..

+Once we have named locals, we might also benefit from supporting infix math expressions.

 ## Namespaces